-PHOF.
-G. RANGA: I do not know what they call it.
-It is popularly known as Birla temple.
-Anyhow.
-I owe no apology to anybody for saying that because it is known that way.
-Here, you have Lakshminarayan Temple; you have Krishna's temple; you have Buddha's temple; you have Kali temple; you have Shiva temple You have all these things
+Prof. G RANGA I do not know what they call it It is popularly known as Birla temple Anyhow owe no apology to anybody for saying that because it is known that way have Lakshminarayan Ilere, you Temple, you have Krishna's temple you have Buddha's temple, you have Kalı temple vou have Shıva temple You have all these things here

-Sum V. K. DHAGE: You had princes also who built many temples.
-You should not have done away with them.
+SHRI V K DHAGE You had princes also who built many temples You should not have done away with them

-PROF. G. RANGA: Am I asking thai Birla should be made a permanent institution in this country?
-I have not said that.
-Wh'n the time comes, I will be not only with Jay. friends, but we ourselves will take the initiative.
+PROF G RANGA Am I asking that Birla should be made a permanent institution in this country?
+I have not said that When the time comes, I will be not only with by friends, but we ourselves will take the initiative

-SHRI H. C. MATHUR: The time has already come.
+SHRI H C MATHUR The time has al e..dv come

-PROF. G. RANGA: I will come to the question of time a little later.
-As I wa." saying, here is this institution I find a similar institution there m Mathura.
-I find another, one in Hardwe,r and I. find another one ii: Sevagram and in a number of other places associated with one name.
-Mot only that, when I was in jail in 1943, when there was that terrible food famine in Calcutta and lakhs ana lakhs of people were dying, my fr'ends here were-because they were with the British Government at that timewilling to co-operate with an instil ution called the Famine Relief Organisation, of which some Goenka was the Chairman.
+PROF G RANGA I will come to he question of time a little later As 1 was saying, here is this institution I find a similar institution there in Mathura I find another one in Faidwar and I find another one Sevagram and in a number of other place associated with one name Not only that when I was in jail in 1943. when there was that terrible food famine in Calcutta and lakhs lakhs of people were dying, my fr ends here were-because they were with the British Government at that 1 16 -willing to co-operate with an i triution called the Famine Relief C garasation, of which some Goenka was the Chairman

-SHRI BHUPESH GUPTA: The hon.
-Member is thoroughly misinformed.
-As far as BIrlas are concerned, we knew a lot of things about them, how they brought about the Bengal famine.
+SHRI BHUPESH GUPTA The hon Member is thoroughly misinformed As for as Birlas are concerned, we knew a lot of things about them, how they lought about the Bengal famine

-PROF. G. RANGA: Birlas?
-My friends may have brought it aboutt.
-Fate might have brought it about.
-I am not concerned with who brought it about.
-I am concerned with the pnvf.te relief that was given at that time.
-I want my friends to say whether they co-operated or not in ths distribution of alms that were got together with the moneys collected by some Goenka.
+PROF G RANGA Birlas? Мy friends may have brought it about Fate might have brought it about I am not concerned with who brought it I am concerned with the about private relief that was given at that I want my iriends to say whether they co operated or not in the distribution of alms that were got together with the moneys collected by some Goenka was the Chairman of the Committee from which they used the funds.
+Sir.
+Dr. Bidhan Chandra Roy is also behind this Bill, behind this Government, but my hon. friends are here prepared to say that this Government and Dr. Roy are the sole agents of these capitalists.
+Sir, they cannot have it both ways.

-SHRI BHUPESH GUPTA: Not at all, Sir.
-We had a People's Relief Com mittee and a Bengal Medical Relief Coordination Committee of which Dr Bidhan Chandra!
-Ray was the Chairman.
+SHRI BHUPESH GUPTA Not at all We had a People's Relief Com mittee and a Bengal Medical Relief Coordination Committee of which Dr Bidhan Chandra Roy was the Chairman

-PROF. IT.
-RANGA: I am glad that my hon, friend has admitted one thing, that Dr. Bidhan Cnandra Roy
+7 RANGA I am glad that Prof my hon friend has admitted thing that Dr Bidhan Chandra Roy 3745 [Prof. G. Ranga.]